w3f/Grants-Program/applications/SubDAO_PolkaSign.md

   * If so, how is your project different?
   * If not, are there similar projects in related ecosystems?

-  To sign contract with the help of blockchain technologies is not fresh, there are similar projects in Ethereum ecosystem, such as OpenLaw, EthSign.
+  To sign a contract with the help of blockchain technologies is not fresh.
+There are similar projects in the Ethereum ecosystem, such as OpenLaw, EthSign.
 But there is no similar project in the Polkadot ecosystem yet.
-PolkaSign is the first one to provide electronice agreements sigining for indivaduals, companies and DAOs.
+PolkaSign is the first one to provide electronic agreement signing for individuals, companies, and DAOs.

 ## Team :busts_in_silhouette: